MAP9900/Card_Game/README.md

 `src/`: The source code file that contains gen_data.py, score_data.py, viz_data.py, and utils.py. gen_data.py contains the function needed to generate the 52 card decks and a helper function to load saved decks. score_data.py contains all the functions needed to score the decks and also format said scores so that they can be plotted on the heatmap. viz_data.py contains the general plotting function for the heatmaps. utils.py contains a decorator function that tracks run time and file sizes and was used during testing.

-`data/`: The data folder which contains the raw 5,000,000 million decks saved in batches as .npy files, the manual_decks_scored.npy file of additionally user added decks, and the score_summary.npy file which contains all scores for the 5,000,000 + x amount of user generated decks.
+`data/`: The data folder which contains the raw 5,000,000 million decks saved in batches as .npy files, the manual_decks_scored.npy file of additional user added decks, and the score_summary.npy file which contains all scores for the 5,000,000 + x amount of user generated decks.

 `figures/`: The folder in which the two heatmaps are stored.
 Note that each time the program is run, the figures are re-generated and replace the current two figures in the folder.